abinit/abinit/doc/mkdocs-user-guide/abinit.md

 Having finished all the calculations for the different datasets, the code echoes the parameters listed in the input file, using the latest values e.g. for [[xred]], [[vel]], and [[xcart]], and supplement them with the values obtained for the total energy, the forces and stresses, as well as occupation numbers.
-The latter echoes are very convenient for a quick look at the result of calculation !
+The latter echoes are very convenient for a quick look at the result of calculation!

 This is followed finally by the timing output: both "cpu" time and "wall clock" time as provided by calls within the code.